drtoothpaste/drtoothpaste/README.md

 Often imitated.
 Never duplicated.

-Wardriver extraordinaire.
-Builder and tester of mobile wardriving rigs.
+Wigle contributor and wardriver extraordinaire.
+Builder of SBC based mobile wardriving rigs.
+I will test your device in the harshest and most comprehensive manner, contact me for info.

 You gonna eat that?